Wicked: For Good: Pre-production

 A film adaptation of the Broadway musical Wicked was announced in 2012, with scheduled release dates of December 20, 2019, December 22, 2021, December 25, 2024, and November 27, 2024.
-After numerous delays, the film eventually secured a release date of November 22, 2024.
+After numerous delays, the first film was released on November 22, 2024.
 In April 2022, director Jon M. Chu announced that the adaptation would be split in two parts, saying:

-As we prepared the production over the last year, it became impossible to wrestle the story of 'Wicked' into a single film without doing some real damage to it ...
+As we prepared the production over the last year, it became impossible to wrestle the story of 'Wicked' into a single film without doing some real damage to it...
 As we tried to cut songs or trim characters, those decisions began to feel like fatal compromises to the source material that has entertained us all for so many years.
 We decided to give ourselves a bigger canvas and make not just one 'Wicked' movie but two!
 With more space, we can tell the story of 'Wicked' as it was meant to be told while bringing even more depth and surprise to the journeys for these beloved characters.

 Stephen Schwartz echoed Chu's sentiment in June, while also confirming that a new song was in the works for one of the two films:

-We found it very difficult to get past 'Defying Gravity' without a break ...
-That song is written specifically to bring a curtain down, and whatever scene to follow it without a break just seemed hugely anti-climactic ...
+We found it very difficult to get past 'Defying Gravity' without a break...
+That song is written specifically to bring a curtain down, and whatever scene to follow it without a break just seemed hugely anti-climactic...
 Even as a very long single movie, it required us cutting or omitting things that we wanted to include and that we think fans of the show and the story will appreciate.
 What we have discussed is that changes need to be 'additive,' to use (producer) Marc Platt's term.
 They need to add something to the story or the characters.
 They can't just be changes to do something different.
 I feel confident that by the time the movie is made, if we all continue to have the same degree of input, I could have a conversation with anyone who has a question about any of the changes made from the stage show and justify why I think it's better for the movie.

-In November 2022, Schwartz revealed that the film will include two new songs "to meet the demands of the storytelling".
-In December 2024, Chu revealed that the film will have a much darker tone compared to the first film, and that the character of Dorothy Gale will have a more prominent role compared to the musical's second act.
+In November 2022, Schwartz said the film would include two new songs "to meet the demands of the storytelling".
+In December 2024, Chu said the film would have a darker tone and that the character of Dorothy Gale would have a more prominent role compared to the musical.